SquishConvert

 How to convert with SquishConvert

 Open SquishConvert, drag your PNG file into the converter, select JPG as the output format, and click Convert.
 The conversion happens directly in your browser, so your files never leave your device.
-Download your JPG file instantly, no signup required.
+Download your JPG file instantly.

 Related articles